“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 5:30pm: Explore Tsim Sha Tsui

-Tsim Sha Tsui Promenade offers one of the best views and it is not to be missed.
+Tsim Sha Tsui Promenade offers one of the best views of hong Kong city and is not to be missed.
 It is the symbol of Hong Kong and it is in fact, where most people take photographs.
 While here, shop for designer goods in Canton Road or go shopping on Grandville Road, and also check out Harbor City.

 7:00pm: Visit the Temple Street Night Market

-To experience, the urban side of Hong Kong, then head here.
+Head here to experience, the urban side of Hong Kong,.
 It is vibrant, lively, and ever-busy.
-The place is filled with visitors’ and locals who are bargain shopping for pirated DVDs, replicas of designer bags and clothes, watches and more.
+The place is filled with visitors on a Hong Kong family holiday and locals who love bargain shopping for pirated DVDs, replicas of designer bags and clothes, watches and more.

 While here try out some great, reasonably priced, street food on Woo Sung Street.